- Translational Core Laboratories

 Specialized Clinical Testing

 The Translational Trials Development and Support Laboratory (TTDSL) is accredited by the College of American Pathologists (CAP).
-This accreditation documents that the laboratory not only meets Clinical Laboratory Improvement Amendments (CLIA) standards, but exceeds them.
+This accreditation documents that the laboratory meets or exceeds Clinical Laboratory Improvement Amendments (CLIA) standards.
 TTDSL compliance with these standards assures that test results used for decisions in routine clinical settings and for clinical trial participant eligibility and monitoring are reproducible, objective, valid, and reliable.

 The current assay compendium includes the following: